7 Easy Ways to Long, Healthy Hair

 Tip 6 – Give long hair a boost

 The long (and the short) of it is, long hair is heavy and heavy hair can go flat.
-So after washing, massage a blob of a light-weight volumising mousse like Paul Mitchell hydro cream whip into the roots of your hair to give volume and lift.
+So after washing, massage a blob of a light-weight volumising mousse into the roots.
+This will your hair volume and lift.
 You really will notice the difference.

 Tip 7 -Let your hair down!

 Of course, the great thing about long hair is how versatile it is.
 You can recreate so many amazing looks from beachy waves to a 60s bun and everything in between.
 But remember, over styling can cause damage, so try and have some days when you keep your hair natural and free.

 Even something as simple as an elastic hair tie can cause damage.
 It can rub the outer layer of your hair making it brittle and causing breakage.
 Where ever possible use a fabric-covered one.